antortjim/antortjim.github.io/index.md

 I am currently looking for a job in bioinformatics/data science.
 While I reside in Copenhagen, Denmark, I consider positions overseas, specially if it can lead to getting to know the culture, the language and in general a fruitful adventure.

 In this website you will find more about me, my skills and a portfolio showcasing my experience.
-I see myself as a curious person who is committed to work very hard when there's a clear and meaningful goal at sight, while it is hard for me to push myself otherwise.
+I see myself as a curious person who is committed to work very hard when there's a clear and meaningful goal at sight.

 ![La Giralda de Sevilla]({{ site.url }}/assets/images/giralda.jpg){: .my-pic }
 ![Tietgen Kollegium]({{ site.url }}/assets/images/tietgen.jpg){: .my-pic }